 To see more of my work or check on pricing, please go to my website:

 to subscribe to my email list so you will receive periodic updates and announcements of special sales, please go to http://whitneysmithpottery.com/subscribe.html

 Can't get enough of me?
 Then read my blog "This Artist's Life":

 Accepted payment methods

 - Accepts Etsy gift cards

-I ship FedEx Ground to all domestic addresses.
-Hawaii and Alaska addresses are shipped USPS Priority.
-All orders will be carefully packaged and insured, however I am not responsible for theft or damage to packages once delivered.
+I ship FedEx Ground or USPS Priority to all domestic addresses.
+All orders are carefully packaged and insured, however I am not responsible for theft or damage to packages once delivered.
 If you do not want FedEx or USPS to leave a package at your door, you must contact me to alert FedEx that a signature is required for delivery.

 International shipping is sent via International Priority USPS, and will take 6-10 business days in transit.
 Please note that international orders can be charged import tax, for which the buyer is responsible.

 If an item arrives damaged, please let me know immediately.
 An image of the damage is also appreciated for the purpose of insurance claims.